areYouLazy/libhosty/README.md

 13.13.13.13             another.host.name
 ```

-While the 2nd `fmt.Println()` should output the default template for linux systems
+While the 2nd `fmt.Println()` should output the default template for your OS

 ```console
 # Do not remove the following line, or various programs